lucas-kacz/Starton_IDCar/README.md

 ### Facility

 Explain, step-by-step, how someone can install your project and use it.
 The jury will mainly use MacOS, Ubuntu, Android, and iOS.
 Setting up a docker/docker-compose is a good idea to allow someone to test the project easily.

+- Our website is hosted online, you can acces it using this [link](https://idcar.vercel.app/)

 - Clone the repo on your local machine